rwebaz/Ether-Lessons-Project/README.md

 # Ether Lessons Project

-A Git Hub repo of Ether Lessons
+A GitHub repo of Lessons and Articles that emphasize the GETH and Solidity blockchain development engine ...